Quick answer

 Industry-Specific AI DSS Frameworks

-Companies will see custom AI solutions for decision support built to match the specific rules, risks, and day-to-day operations of different industries, such as fintech, healthcare, and manufacturing.
+Companies will see custom AI solutions for decisions built to match the specific rules, risks, and day-to-day operations of different industries, such as fintech, healthcare, and manufacturing.

 In these fields, decision-making is too complicated and heavily regulated for a one-size-fits-all approach.
-To meet this need, vendors will need deep knowledge of the specific industry to create AI DSS that are not only technologically smart but also perfectly aligned with that industry’s unique needs.
+To meet this need, vendors will need deep knowledge to deploy AI effectively within each domain.
+Only with such knowledge can they create AI DSS that are not only technologically smart but also perfectly aligned with that industry’s unique needs.

 FAQ